 Michael continued researching, and eventually became convinced that the KTM was not going to provide the level of reliability that we wanted in our bikes.
 Fortunately, at about the same time, Yamaha released their long-awaited Tenere 700.
 Yamaha manufactures the most reliable motorcycles, and the T7’s engine (used for years in another model) is rated as one of the most reliable engines.
 Lighter, cheaper and more reliable than the KTM – could this be the rainbow unicorn we’ve been looking for?

 Then Michael read Steph Jeavons’ book, Home By Seven, where Steph describes riding around the world on her Honda CRF 250L.
 Bloggers Henriette Thiim and Itchy Boots also ride this bike.
 Smaller and lighter sounded attractive, but 250cc?
 For 2021, Honda updated this bike to 300cc, and with a six speed transmission this bike is capable of hitting highway speeds.
-But these bikes are impossible to find to take for a test ride.
-We love the idea of smaller and lighter, but refuse to buy a bike without having ridden it first.
+But these bikes were impossible to find to take for a test ride.
+We loved the idea of smaller and lighter, but refused to buy a bike without having ridden it first.

 We bought a 2018 Honda CRF250L Rally and rode it 5000 km over three weeks around the southeast USA in the spring of 2022, and were sufficiently pleased that we put down a deposit for two 2022 Honda CRF 300L Rallys, and took delivery of them at the end of August 2022.